cuthbertLab/music21/buildDoc/rst/about.rst

 * `Justin London`_ compiled and maintained the list of Second-Viennese row forms now available in serial.py.

+* `Manuel Op de Coul`_ has kindly gave permission to use the Scala scale archive of nearly 4000 scales in music21.

 * `Craig Sapp`_ has always been generous in discussions about MIR and has been a great collaborator.

 * `Seymour Shlien`_ has kindly given permission to distribute his ABC encodings of the Essen folksong database with music21.